jsummers/deark/readme.md

     -opt char:charwidth=&lt;8|9>
        The VGA character cell width for character graphics, when the output format is "image".
+    -opt archive:timestamp=<n>
     -opt archive:repro
        Make the -zip output reproducible, by not including modification times that are not contained in the source file.
 (That is, don't use the current time, or the source file's timestamp.)
-The times will be set to some arbitrary value if necessary.
-This option is intended for use with testing.
+If you use "repro", the times will be set to some arbitrary value.
+If you use "timestamp", the times will be set to the value you supply, in Unix time format (the number of seconds since the beginning of 1970).
     -opt atari:palbits=&lt;9|12|15>
        For some Atari image formats, the number of significant bits per palette color.
 The default is to autodetect.